bodleian/iipsrv-openjpeg-docker/README.md

 ### Images

 Put your images onto the server.
-Ensure this absolute path is accessible by your webserver. *All paths given to IIP server must be absolute, e.g. via the FIF or IIIF variable.*
+Ensure this directory is accessible by your webserver. *All paths given to IIP server must be absolute, e.g. via the FIF or IIIF variable.*

 ### Test